Yuko Matsumoto / Marie Gonohe / Yuka Nishimoto / Kae Inaba / Miyuki Ikuta

 July 1, 2024

 The longstanding shingeki(*1) theater company Bungakuza(*2) is an incubator for directors who go on to have remarkable careers.
 Is it a coincidence that many of them are women, or the result of the company’s traditions and training system?
 To solve the mystery, we brought five directors of different generations together: Yuko Matsumoto, Marie Gonohe, Yuka Nishimoto, Kae Inaba, and Miyuki Ikuta.
 In part one of this two-part series, we explore the trajectories and interrelationships between these five directors who demonstrate very different qualities despite learning their craft at the same theater company.
-Part two will explore the shingeki Japanese theater movement, to which Bungakuza belongs and which was created exactly one century ago.
+Part Two will explore the shingeki Japanese theater movement, to which Bungakuza belongs and which was created exactly one century ago.
 Does the company have new value to add in the twenty-one century to the so-called “new theater” which grew as an art movement during modernization, when Japan was incorporating Western thought and culture?
 These five people will talk about what shingeki means to them, as people who chose Bungakuza as the place for their activities and bear the weight of the shingeki banner in the contemporary theater world.

 We began part one by having each interviewee direct a group photo of themselves based on the same theme, “Four Plus Me” in order to build a visual representation of their personality and directing style.